Free Louisiana State Records: Marriage, Divorce, Warrant & More

 Source: Louisiana VineLink13

-Mugshots of Louisiana arrestees can be found using VineLink.
+Mugshots of Louisiana arrestees can be found using VINELink.
 All a person has to do is type in a name and click “Search.”
 The system will generate the data that includes the mugshot of the individual in question.
 However, not all individual records contain a mugshot.
 In that case, one can try third-party agencies that offer more comprehensive searches.

 Who Can Obtain Juvenile Criminal Records in Louisiana?